hturnbull93/bank-py/README.md

 - I realised I had not been using instance variables for things like `Account` `balance` and `Transaction` `DATE` etc. (My bad, I am new at python!).
 Added `__init__` methods to initialise new instances and set instance variables.

+- [x] 4.2

+> As a Customer,
+> So I know how much each deposit was,
+> I want deposits on my statement to have the credit amount.

+Wrote a test for constructing a transaction object with a credit value, its `display` method should include that value in the second column of the returned string.
+Red.

 <!-- links -->